The slumping U.S. economy is hurting companies overseas:

 Royal Philips Electronics reported a sharp drop in first-quarter profits as a decrease in television sales in North America offset growth in its health care and lighting businesses.(AP)

-Fi i=1,2,3
+↑Fi i=1,2,3

-Analysts expect new data due on Wednesday to show it's getting worse.
+The U.S. is wrestling with the worst food inflation in 17 years: Analysts expect new data due on Wednesday to show it's getting worse.
 That's putting the squeeze on poor families and forcing bakeries, bagel shops and delis to explain price increases to their customers.

 U.S. food prices rose 4 percent in 2007, compared with an average 2.5 percent annual rise for the last 15 years, according to the U.S. Department of Agriculture.
 And the agency says 2008 could be worse, with a rise of as much as 4.5 percent.